SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

    }
    ```

 1. Create a new interface to hold the React component state.
-Create a new file in the *src/webparts/graphConsumer/components* folder, and call it *IGraphConsumerState.ts*.
+Create a new file in the **./src/webparts/graphConsumer/components** folder, and call it **IGraphConsumerState.ts**.
 The following is the interface definition.

    ```typescript
    import { IUserItem } from "./IUserItem";